openebs-archive/openebs-docs/docs/redis.md

 standard (default)          kubernetes.io/gce-pd                                    15h
 ```

-Download the Redis YAML file from the OpenEBS repository using the following command.
+Download the Redis YML file from the OpenEBS repository using the following command.

 ```
 wget https://raw.githubusercontent.com/openebs/openebs/master/k8s/demo/redis/redis-statefulset.yml
 ```

-Chane the storage-class to **openebs-cstor-sparse** from openebs-jiva-default in redis-statefulset.yml
+Change the storage-class to **openebs-cstor-sparse** from openebs-jiva-default in redis-statefulset.yml

 ```
   volumeClaimTemplates: